luisssSoto/GenerationCH23/readme.txt

-This proyect is a demo which is write in html, css and javascript and also Java
+This is all things that I've learned in Generation Mexico:
+Front End: HTML, CSS, JavaScript
+Back End: Java
+Bases de datos relacionales: MySql
+And more...